Microsoft Probes Flaw That Could Help Fraudsters Create Fake Web Sites

 Microsoft said it's investigating the flaw and that it's not aware of any affected customers or hacking tools that are available to take advantage of the flaw.
 In its statement, Microsoft said it would consider issuing a patch if needed.

 Secunia has a test on its Web site for users to see if they're vulnerable to the URL-spoofing flaw.
-It's available on the Secunia web site.
+It's available here.